AdobeDocs/contributor.pt-BR/help/writing-essentials/markdown.md

 **Exemplo:**

-No [!DNL Adobe Target], você pode criar testes diretamente em uma página habilitada para [!DNL Target].
+In [!DNL Adobe Target] you can create your tests directly on a [!DNL Target]-enabled page.

 **Fonte:**